phantom stable categories of $n$-Frobenius categories are triangulated: Phantom stable categories

 In what follows, we provide some examples of $n$-Frobenius categories.

 \begin{example} Let $(R, \m)$ be a $d$-dimensional commutative noetherian local ring.\\ (1) The category of all (finitely generated) $R$-modules of finite Gorenstein projective dimension is a $d$-Frobenius category, and moreover, its $d$-projective objects are all (finitely generated) modules with finite projective dimension.
 Particularly, if $R$ is Gorenstein, then the category of all (finitely generated) $R$-modules, is a $d$-Frobenius category, see \cite[Example 2.16]{bfss}.\\ (2) The class of all Gorenstein flat $R$-modules, $\mathsf{GF}(R)$, is a $d$-Frobenius category such that its $d$-projective objects are flat modules.
 To see this, first one should note that since $R$ is noetherian, $\mathsf{GF}(R)$ is closed under extensions, see \cite[Theorem 3.7]{holm}.
 So it will be an exact subcategory of $\Md(R)$, the category of all $R$-modules.
 Now assume that $M\in\mathsf{GF}(R)$ and $\mathbf{F}_{\bullet}$ is its complete flat resolution.
 In view of \cite[Theorem 4.18]{ms}, $\hom_R(\mathbf{F}_{\bullet}, C)$ is an acyclic complex, for all cotorsion flat modules $C$, implying that $\Ext^i_R(M, C)=0$ for any $i\geq 1$.
 Furthermore, as $R$ is $d$-dimensional, the projective (and so, cotorsion flat) dimension of any flat module is at most $d$, see \cite[Theorem 4.2.8]{xu} and \cite[Theorem 3.4]{ho}.
 Consequently, $\Ext_R^i(M, F)=0=\Ext^i_R(F, M)$ for all flat modules $F$ and $i\geq d+1$.
-In particular, applying \cite[Proposition 2.18]{bfss} yields that $d$-projective (also $d$-injective) objects of $\mathsf{GF}(R)$ are exactly flat modules, and so, the claim follows. \end{example}
+In particular, applying \cite[Proposition 2.18]{bfss} yields that $d$-projective (also $d$-injective) objects of $\mathsf{GF}(R)$ are exactly flat modules, and so, the claim follows.\\ (3) Let $(R, \m)$ be a commutative noetherian Gorenstein local ring and $\Q$ a finite acyclic quiver.
+Then the path algebra $R\Q$ is a Gorenstein order in the sense of Auslander \cite{auslander1967functors}.
+Assume that $\G$ is the category consisting of all lattices over $R\Q$, that is, those $R\Q$-modules $M$ which are finitely generated Gorenstein projective over $R$.
+Since the category $\mathsf{Gp}(R)$ of Gorenstein projective $R$-modules is closed under extensions, the same is true for $\G$.
+Thus, it will be an exact subcategory of $\Md(R\Q)$.
+In addition, according to the second short exact sequence appeared in \cite[Page 4429]{ehs} and its dual, any $R\Q$-module $M$ which is projective over $R$, is a 1-projective and 1-injective object in $\Md(R\Q)$, and particularly, $\G$ will be a 1-Frobenius category.
+We should emphasize that $\G$ would not be a Frobenius category, whenever $\Q$ has at least two vertices. \end{example}

 Recall that a left module $M$ over an associtive ring $\Lambda$ is said to be Gorenstein projective (resp.
 Gorenstein flat), if there exists an acyclic complex of left projective (resp. flat) modules: $\mathbf{F}_{\bullet}:\cdots\rt F_1\rt F_0\rt F_{-1}\rt\cdots$ such that $M=\ker(F_0\rt F_{-1})$ and for any left projective module $Q$ (resp. right injective module $I$), the functor $\hom_{\Lambda}(-, Q)$, (resp. $I\otimes_{\Lambda}-$) leaves the complex $\mathbf{F}_{\bullet}$ exact.
 Such a complex $\mathbf{F}_{\bullet}$ is called a complete projective (resp. flat) resolution of $M$, see \cite{enochs2011relative}.